4, Avenue de Villeneuve Saint-Georges 94600 CHOISY-LE-ROI

 ROAD : Go to Porte de Bercy.
 A4 and then A86 road, Créteil direction.
 Way-out # 23, Melun-Sénart direction.
 At Pompadour crossroad, follow the S9 road and then Choisy-le-Roi on the N186 road.
 At the 7th traffic light, stay on the right lane, turn left under the bridge.
 Venue is on your right.

 Naïssam Jalal's musical quest varies from broad meditation to frank exaltation.
 Lyricism is hyperactive and octave jumps cursive, his compositions sometimes tinged with a bittersweet anxiety about the world's progress.
-Following the Quest Of The Invisible, given at Sons d'hiver in 2018, the flautist will weave with Ahmed El Attar a duet that is still unpublished.
-The silences, which Naïssam Jalal knows how to sow in his music, will be so many small poetic spaces entrusted to the words of El Attar.
-The Egyptian thunderman, author and playwright, knows how to combine the pleasure of speech with the effectiveness of contradiction.
-The two artists should be able to trust the grain of the instrument and the grain of the voice to tell the world a small part of its four truths.
+Following the Quest Of The Invisible's project, given at Sons d'hiver in 2018, the flautist will weave with Ahmed El Attar a project that is still unpublished.
+The silences, which Naïssam Jalal knows how to sow in his music, will be so many small poetic spaces entrusted to the words of the powerful Egyptian poet Amal Donkol, said by the Syrian actress Nanda Mohammad, all directed by Ahmed El Attar, author and Egyptian dramatist whose plays are played in the biggest international festivals.
+These artists should be able to trust the grain of the instrument and the grain of the voice to tell the world a small part of its four truths.

 NICOLE MITCHELL "MANDORLA AWAKENING II: EMERGING WORLDS"FIRST APPEARANCE IN FRANCE